dubisdev/personalitext/readme.md

-# PERSONALITEXT
+# ✒️ PERSONALITEXT

-> Personalitext is a simple tool to create multiple texts from a single template.
+> Create multiple texts from a single template

-It is useful for creating multiple texts with the same structure, but different content.
+Useful for creating multiple texts with the same structure, but different content.

-For example, you can write an email template and create multiple emails from it for different recipients.
+👁️ Use case: write an email template and create multiple emails from it for different recipients.

 ![personalitext gif](./assets/personalitext.gif)